 - Coffee/Travel Mug – perfect for grabbing a cup of joe on the go on those chilly mornings.

-Well that turned into a monster of a post – but I hope I have answered any queries you had about packing for an overland safari in Africa.
+Well that turned into a monster of a post – but I hope our packing list for an African safari has answered any queries you had about packing for an overland safari in Africa.
 And if I haven’t – let me know in the comments and I’ll get back to you as soon as possible!

 As usual, pins below so you can keep this post for future reference – and I got a little pin crazy on this one… click the pin icon on the right and see just how many I made!